 - Availability to answer any questions that may occur about medical or family history from either the adoptive family or your child.

-- Continuous contact with the adoptive family will ensure you that your child is being taken care of and loved to the fullest.
+- Continuous contact with the adoptive family will reassure you that your child is being taken care of and loved to the fullest.

-- Easier to explain the adoption to your child as opposed to them attempting to find out through the difficult process of search and reunion or opening their adoption records when they get older.
+- You can explain your adoption decision to your child yourself as opposed to them attempting to find you through the difficult process of search and reunion or opening their adoption records when they get older.